Romulo-Moraes/Noahs-ark/README.md

 ```

 A question will pop up asking if the chunk size is correct, a small size can spawn a lot of files in the current directory.
 Just give a 'y' to continue of 'n' to exit.

-### The whole example of the tutorial is present in /Example
-The pre-transpilated files in /Example is for Windows OS, if you wan't make for another OS, then don't use this files.